alpensys/gophi.sh/README.md

 The script output provides all the information required to connect to the solution's administration portal.
 However, a "server_info.txt" file is generated when the script is run and contains all the necessary information relating to the freshly deployed server.

+### Access to your GoPhish instance

+Once running, display the "server_info.txt" file to get all necessary informations about the server.
+You'll find on it :

+- The server hostname and instance name on Openstack
+- The admin URL of Gophish
+- The IP address and connection command to connect into it

 # Usage

 ## Prerequisite